 5. Educate Yourself on Smoking Cessation Aides

-Smokers who want to cut down gradually before quitting altogether can obtain quite a bit of support through smoking cessation resources.
+Cigarette smokers who want to cut down gradually before quitting altogether can obtain quite a bit of support through smoking cessation resources.

 “Resources would be the same for anyone trying to quit smoking, regardless of whether they want to cut back gradually versus setting a quit date and trying to quit all at once,” Westmaas said.